Bad Romance

-The music video for "Bad Romance", directed by Francis Lawrence, features Gaga inside a surreal white bathhouse where she is kidnapped and drugged by supermodels who sell her to the Russian mafia for sexual slavery.
-The video ends as Gaga immolates the man who bought her.
-It garnered acclaim from critics for its fashion, choreography, costumes and symbolism.
+The accompanying music video for "Bad Romance", directed by Francis Lawrence, features Gaga inside a surreal white bathhouse where she is kidnapped and drugged by supermodels who sell her to the Russian mafia for sexual slavery.
+It ends as Gaga immolates the man who bought her.
+The video garnered acclaim from critics for its fashion, choreography, costumes and symbolism.
 Briefly becoming the most-viewed YouTube video in 2010, it received a record ten nominations at the MTV Video Music Awards, winning seven, including Video of the Year.
 It received the Grammy Award for Best Music Video and was named the best music video of the 21st century by Billboard.
 Gaga has performed "Bad Romance" at television shows, award ceremonies, her concert tours and residency shows, and the Super Bowl LI halftime show.

 Background and release

-Lady Gaga and RedOne wrote, produced and arranged "Bad Romance"; they were also responsible for background vocals.
-RedOne solely handled instrumentation, programming and recording.
+Lady Gaga and RedOne wrote and arranged "Bad Romance"; they were also responsible for background vocals.
+RedOne solely handled instrumentation, programming and recording, and also served as the main producer, with Gaga co-producing with him.
 He worked with Johny Severin on vocal editing, and Dave Russell and Eelco Bakker on audio engineering.
 The song was mixed by Spike Stent and mastered by Gene Grimaldi.
 "Bad Romance" was recorded at the Record Plant in Los Angeles and FC Walvisch in Amsterdam.

 Before its official release, a demo version was published illegally on the internet on October 2, 2009, prompting Gaga to comment via Twitter that it "is makin[g] my ears bleed.
 Wait till you hear the real version."
 Gaga performed a snippet of "Bad Romance" on Saturday Night Live on October 3, 2009, along with "Poker Face" and "LoveGame".
 The song's final version premiered during the finale of Alexander McQueen's 2010 Paris Fashion Week show titled Plato's Atlantis, which was his last work before his death a few months later.
 On October 19, "Bad Romance" was released as the lead single from the extended play (EP) The Fame Monster (2009), the reissue of Gaga's debut studio album, The Fame (2008).

 "Bad Romance" was one of the songs Gaga wrote in 2009 while touring.
 These songs were about the various abstract "monsters"—metaphors for her paranoias—she faced during the tour.
 Gaga explained that she generally felt lonely in her relationships and was attracted to unhealthy romances, which became the song's themes.
 Gaga wrote the lyrics in Norway on her tour bus.
 She elaborated on the writing process in an interview with Grazia:

 I was in Russia, then Germany, and spent a lot of time in Eastern Europe.
 There is this amazing German house-techno music, so I wanted to make a pop experimental record.
 I kind of wanted to leave the '80s a little bit, so the chorus is a '90s melody, which is what the inspiration was.
 There was certainly some whisky involved in the writing of the record.
 It's about being in love with your best friend.